 research into Black Country connection to slavery and the slave trade

-Read The Black Country & Enslavement: Manufacture of Agricultural Tools a booklet on https://online.visual-paradigm.com/share/book/the-black-country-enslavement-manufacture-of-agricultural-tools-2ast6dj8n6
+Read The Black Country & Enslavement: Manufacture of Agricultural Tools in book format: https://online.visual-paradigm.com/share/book/the-black-country-enslavement-manufacture-of-agricultural-tools-2ast6dj8n6

-Read Dr Osborne’s original research The Black Country & Enslavement: An Overview as a booklet at https://online.visual-paradigm.com/share/book/the-black-country-enslavement–an-overview-2ast31f8uf
+Read Dr Osborne’s original research The Black Country & Enslavement: An Overview in book format: https://online.visual-paradigm.com/share/book/the-black-country-enslavement–an-overview-2ast31f8uf

 online launch of the original research into local links to transatlantic enslavement; with Dr Angelina Osborne & Roger McKenzie – videos here